magurman/software-plagiarism-detection/README.md

 ### Introduction
  This was a semester long project in my Foundations of Software Engineering course.
-This was a group project where I had the pleasure of working with Mathew Gurman and Amanda Dupell.
+This was a group project where I had the pleasure of working with Brian Ward and Amanda Dupell.
 The simple goal of this project was to build a plagiarism detection tool for comparing code based projects.

 **Language Used:** Typescript
 **Tools Used:** Front End : [React-Typescript, Ant Design, Bootstrap], Back End : [NodeJs, ExpressJS]